tytydraco/yessleep/out/The_color_from_my_life_is_gone_and_theres_no_way_to_get_it_back.md

 ​"Chronic wasting disease," Anthony countered, though he gripped his walking pole like a spear.
 "Brain-rotted deer.
 Let's not get poetic."

-—allarly afternoon, we struck the rusted perimeter of an old property line.
+In the early afternoon, we struck the rusted perimeter of an old property line.
 A sagging four-strand barbed-wire fence was nailed into the trunks of rotting locust trees, bearing faded aluminum NO TRESPASSING placards whose paint had peeled away decades ago.
 We followed the fence-line until we found a deep animal run where foxes or coyotes had carved a trench beneath the bottom strand.
 We stripped our packs, dragged them through the dead leaves, and squeezed under.

 ​Beyond the wire, any pretense of a trail was gone.
 We pushed through tangled briars and jagged shale ridges until we broke into a bowl-shaped hollow.
 In the center sat the concrete husk of an old hoist house.
 Nature had spent decades tearing it apart; the roof was gone, sumac trees grew straight through the fractured floor, and faded layers of local graffiti plastered the walls.